 “Guess that means we keep moving,” Ace mutters, raising his gun a bit higher.

 “I’d say so,” I agree.
 There’s actually a sound that’s more nerve-wracking than the rest, and that’s the heavy clack of our boots on the metal flooring beneath us.
 They echo down every hallway we pass, disorienting me.

-“Control room should be up ahead,” Wrench mutters, “if she’s anything like our sister.”
+“Control room should be up ahead,” Wrench mutters.
+“If she’s anything like ours.”

 “You mean, in the basement?”
 I confirm.

 “That’s exactly what she means,” Ace grumbles.
 “But it’s called a lower deck.”

 “I’m pretty sure that was for actual ships,” Pilot corrects him.
 The fear is making us cranky, even snarky.